onap/sdc-sdc-workflow-designer/README.md

 For example, you can restart just the frontend by issuing the command:

-`docker-compose -p workflow restart workflow-frontend`
+`docker-compose -p workflow restart sdc-workflow-frontend`

 Keep in mind that changes to the _docker-compose.yml_ configuration or environment variables [will not be reflected](https://docs.docker.com/compose/reference/restart/) when using `restart`.
 For that, you will need to recreate the container (e.g. to change the image version):

-`docker-compose -p workflow up -d --no-deps workflow-frontend`
+`docker-compose -p workflow up -d --no-deps sdc-workflow-frontend`

 For more advanced features and commands, please refer to [Docker Compose documentation](https://docs.docker.com/compose/).